What's the difference between workers' compensation claim & a common law claim for damages?

 It's normally one that they usually need to pursue to protect both themselves and their loved ones.

-At law, an employer has a very high duty of care to ensure the safety of its workers whilst carrying out their work.
+An employer has a very high duty of care to ensure the safety of its workers whilst carrying out their work.

 When workers are injured whilst simply going about their work duties as they would normally do every day, then it is usually the case that the employer is in some way at fault for that injury occurring.